SHOOTINGS, ROBBERIES, AND ASSAULTS

-Business owners have a responsibility to know whether their tenants, guests, or customers are safe.
+Business owners have a responsibility to know whether their tenants, guests, or customers are safe, and to protect them from shootings, robberies, and other violent crimes.
 To assess the safety of the property, there are several steps that business owners can take.
 A business can appoint a safety manager to monitor crime, order a “crime grid” from the local police agency, interview tenants and employees, or speak with adjoining landowners.
-If the owner doesn’t know what’s happening on his or her own property, that owner is putting his tenants, guests, or customers at risk.
+If the owner doesn’t know what’s happening on his or her own property, then the owner is putting his tenants, guests, or customers at risk.

 Business owners have a duty to act as soon as they become aware of a threat.
 There are several ways in which a business owner can address a threat on commercial premises: